What you need to know about the SNC-Lavalin affair

 SNC-Lavalin had hoped that its fraud and corruption charges could be resolved with what's known as a deferred prosecution agreement (DPA), which would spare the company a trial and possible criminal conviction.
 The company had lobbied federal officials for such an outcome, according to the Globe and Mail.

 But in October, the Public Prosecution Service of Canada determined SNC had not met the criteria for a DPA.
+The company was ordered to stand trial in May.

 What is a deferred prosecution agreement?